Filter by Category:

 6 Traits of Writing

 Assessment & Feedback

 Introduce “good” writing by defining the 6 Traits

 If you spend some time in the early weeks of school describing what “good” writing includes, then you can curb the number of times you hear Is this good?
 Am I done?
 Is this what you want?? from your students.

 The six researched components of all good writing (ideas, organization, voice, word choice, sentence fluency, and conventions) need to be introduced to students in a kid-friendly way.
 Don’t be the only one in the classroom who knows what a “good” one is.
 Share the 6 Traits of Writing with your students.

 Consider setting aside 1-2 writing mini-lessons per trait–that’s 6-12 days total.
 Within these initial lessons, introduce the six terms quickly.
 Remember this is only an introduction meant to build common vocabulary between you and your students.

 Not only do you want to consider the pacing of your introduction, but also the common thread.
 Introduce all the traits in a consistent manner.
-For example, read picture books for all or sing songs for all or do an activity for all, etc. The consistency will show students how the traits all work together; they are all part of the same thing.
+For example, read picture books for all or sing songs for all or do an activity for all, etc. The consistency will show students how the traits all work together; they are all ingredients of a “good” one.

 The icons appearing here are ones Kristina Smekens selected to correspond with each trait.
 You can also click here to read a rationale for choosing each icon.
 If you like these icons, you may download them here for free.